Lafayette, Indiana: Television

 From 1953 until the 2016 launch of WPBI-LD, WLFI-TV had been the only "Big Three" (ABC, CBS and NBC—or, including Fox, "big four") commercial network television broadcaster in the Lafayette market.
 With the 2017 launch of WPBY-LD, local broadcasts of all "big four" networks became available.
 Lafayette also remains one of few television markets without its own PBS station, the market being served by WFYI in Indianapolis.

-WRTV, WTHR, WTTV, and WXIN, the respective ABC, NBC, CBS, and Fox affiliates in Indianapolis which had been carried by cable and satellite providers in the Lafayette market as "out-of-market" stations, remain viewable in the area via a large over-the-air antenna or, in some cases, via a subscription satellite or streaming service.
-Cable provider Comcast Xfinity discontinued its remaining carriage of Indianapolis-based "big four" stations on March 7, 2018, but resumed carriage of WTHR and WRTV two days later.
+For decades, cable and satellite providers in Lafayette had supplemented the area with Indianapolis stations WRTV, WTHR, WTTV, and WXIN, the respective ABC, NBC, CBS, and Fox affiliates, as "out-of-market" stations.
+All remain viewable in the area via a large over-the-air antenna or, in some cases, via a subscription satellite or streaming service.
+Comcast Xfinity, the main cable provider in the city, discontinued its remaining carriage of Indianapolis-based "big four" stations on March 7, 2018, but resumed carriage of WTHR and WRTV two days later.